John Singer Sargent And Carrara Marble

 • Here is a lecture I gave about John Singer Sargent at at the OA Gallery in Kirkwood, MO in 2015.
 It introduces Sargent's early life, his education, and his approach to watercolor.
 Sargent (1856-1925) was an American artist who spent most of his life in Europe.
 My lecture covers some of the unique techniques that Sargent incorporated into his painting style.
 This is the first part of a two-part series.
 In the second part, I will examine and explain details on individual watercolor paintings of Sargent.

-• Here is a sort demo I did on YouTube about how to prepare to paint watercolors like John Singer Sargent.
+• Here is a short demo I did on YouTube about how to prepare to paint watercolors like John Singer Sargent.

 In the video I’m explaining how I prepare to paint a watercolor like John Singer Sargent.
 I’m focusing on the energy, composition, sequence of his strokes, and his layering.
 I have another video out explaining his watercolors, drawings, and the sequence he uses.
 You may be interested in that, too.
 The color is important, but due to the variations in the photography of the original paintings, and the lighting of the photograph, even the printing of the book, I’m not as concerned about the color exactly.
 I want to share how I believe that he "sees" the scene and how she thinks he wants to present his interpretation -- his "impression" -- of the scene.
 I use that term, "impression" with care, because Sargent worked among the impressionists and was intimately aware of how they interpreted the world around them and re-created it in their artwork in an impressionist style.
 In addition to Sargent, I mention various techniques and resources to help you understand the world of John Singer Sargent and his watercolors.